-The Membership/Governance Committee consists of five directors, who met two times in 2019 in person.
+The Membership/Governance Committee consists of four directors, who met two times in 2020 in a virtual format.
 Mr. Bryan Davis is Chairperson.

 Strategy and Risk Management Committee

 The purpose of this committee is to assist the Board in fulfilling its oversight responsibilities for the strategic planning and enterprise-wide risk management programs of the Association.
 The Committee will aid the full Board in understanding the Association's risk profile and the transference of risk management best practices into the Association's forward-looking strategic planning process.